10 Meaningful Places to Scatter Ashes

 1. Their favorite outdoor spot

 If your loved one had a favorite hike, river, running path or park, consider scattering their ashes there.
 It may give you a feeling that you are returning your loved one to something they loved, or bring back memories of times that you spent together there.
+Spreading your loved one's ashes in a favorite outdoor spot can also lend a sense of weight to the space whenever you visit it, especially on special anniversaries and or times.

 3. The ocean